INTRACEREBRAL HEMORRHAGE

 - detect and treat possible obstructive hydrocephalus (serial neurological status examinations and repeated CT scans are required for the diagnosis)

-- external ventricular drainage (EVD) may be useful to reduce mortality, especially in patients with large ICH/IVH and impaired level of consciousness (LOC) (AHA/ASA 2022 1/B-NR)
+- external ventricular drainage (EVD) may reduce mortality, especially in patients with large ICH/IVH and impaired level of consciousness (LOC) (AHA/ASA 2022 1/B-NR)

 - for patients with a GCS score >3 and primary IVH or secondary IVH (with supratentorial ICH of <30-mL volume) requiring EVD, the effectiveness of minimally invasive IVH evacuation with EVD plus the use of thrombolytics to improve functional outcomes is uncertain

-- intraventricular application of tPA may facilitate and accelerate the evacuation of thrombus from the ventricles; it appears to be safe, but the clinical effect is unclear
+- intraventricular application of tPA may facilitate the thrombus evacuation from the ventricles; it appears safe, but clinical efficacy is unclear

 - CLEAR-IVH study – systemic bleeding 4%, ventriculitis 2%

-- alternative procedures include the endoscopic evacuation of the hematoma with ventriculostomy, VP shunt, or lumbar drainage – the benefit is unclear (AHA/ASA 2022 2b/C-LD)
+- alternative procedures: endoscopic evacuation of the hematoma with ventriculostomy, VP shunt, or lumbar drainage – benefit is unclear (AHA/ASA 2022 2b/C-LD)

-- external ventricular drainage (EVD) may be useful to reduce mortality, especially in patients with large ICH/IVH and impaired level of consciousness (LOC) (AHA/ASA 2022 1/B-NR)
+- external ventricular drainage (EVD) may reduce mortality, especially in patients with large ICH/IVH and impaired level of consciousness (LOC) (AHA/ASA 2022 1/B-NR)